MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot-issues.md

 ---
 title: How to recover Azure Linux VM from kernel-related boot issues
-description: Provides solutions to an issue in which a Linux virtual machine (VM) cannot boot after applying kernel changes.
+description: Provides solutions to an issue in which a Linux virtual machine (VM) can't boot after applying kernel changes.
 author: divargas-msft
 ms.author: divargas
 ms.date: 03/10/2022